-to justify denial of full faith and credit in circumstances not intended by the Act.
-In Langbehn, the federal district court in Miami appears to have confused typical, full faith and credit provided by power of attorney, with other rights that the state is not federally obligated to recognize because they are intertwined with same-sex partner status.83
+underlying justifications for DOMA in allowing states to defend the institution of marriage81 and determine the marital status of its domiciles.82 Additionally, DOMA has been misapplied to justify denial of full faith and credit in circumstances not intended by the Act.
+In Langbehn, the federal district court in Miami appears to have confused typical full faith and credit provided by power of attorney with other rights that the state is not federally obligated to recognize because they are intertwined with same-sex partner status.83

-VI.
-MODEL ACT
+V. MODEL ACT

 With the recognition that true parity cannot exist for same-sex couples where same-sex marriages or same-sex unions are not recognized or afforded equal rights to that of heterosexual marriages, a Model Act would address many of the challenges faced by same-sex couples when a loved one is unexpectedly in the hospital.
-It would also address situations in which state legislatures have not clearly addressed whether full rights and privileges are afforded to same-sex couple.
-However, same-sex couples would still carry the burden of affirmatively creating rights, as the onus remains on the couple to complete the necessary paperwork to ensure their access to partners and children.
-Couples living near another jurisdiction in which they are not domiciled should check the laws of that state to determine if they need to take additional legal precautions.
-Same-sex couples who have created certain affirmative rights in their own state should take similar precautions when traveling to another state, in addition to traveling with appropriate documentation.
+It would also address situations in which state legislatures have not clearly addressed whether full rights and privileges are afforded to same-sex couple. same-sex couples would still carry the burden of affirmatively creating rights, as the onus remains on the couple to complete the necessary paperwork to ensure their access to partners and children.
+Couples living near another jurisdiction in which they are not domiciled should check the laws of that state to determine if they need to take additional Same-sex couples who have created certain legal precautions. affirmative rights in their own state should take similar precautions when traveling to another state, in addition to traveling with appropriate documentation.